josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 - [A 2025 study](https://arxiv.org/abs/2507.09089) found that using AI made developers _feel_ 24% faster—but in reality, actually made them 19% _slower_.<footnote>An updated study was attempted this year, with potentially different results, but the researchers have thus far been unable to get quality data.</footnote> Several smaller, unrelated follow-up experiments have produced similar findings.

-- [A late 2025 study (summarized here)](https://proxify.io/articles/stanford-study-of-100000-developers-on-engineering-productivity) found up to 40% gains—but only in low-complexity greenfield projects.
+- [A late 2025 study (summarized here)](https://proxify.io/articles/stanford-study-of-100000-developers-on-engineering-productivity) found up to 40% gains—but only in low-complexity greenfield projects (and in exchange for less maintainable code).
 The gains shrunk, vanished, or even went negative in existing codebases and/or higher complexity tasks, _particularly_ when accounting for the need to rework previously shipped LLM code.
-This study also found that LLM usage lowered maintainability.

 - [A 2024–2025 study](https://dora.dev/research/2024/dora-report/) found gains in individual productivity, but also found that they came with a shipping bottleneck, and a reduction in the stability of shipped code.